zehreken/simple-blog-generator/posts/2019-09-17-a-look-into-rust-with-cellular-automata.md

 markdown = """
 **Nowadays** I'm trying to learn **Rust**, a relatively new programmming language which gets a lot of attention lately.
 I kept hearing the name Rust a lot in the past and read some articles here and there but never had the time to learn it.
 This post will be a documentation to keep track of my progress.
 I will try to implement a [**cellular automata**](https://en.wikipedia.org/wiki/Cellular_automaton) and use as many features as Rust provides.

+While writing this post, I noticed Rust also has a [**book**](https://rustwasm.github.io/docs/book/introduction.html) for Rust and WebAssembly.
+The funny thing is, one of the examples in the book is also a cellular automata, mentioned as *life*.
+Frankly I didn't know about this before starting this post.

 <canvas id="glcanvas" tabindex='1' style='width: 640px;height: 512px;overflow: hidden;background: black;z-index: 0;'></canvas>
 <!-- Minified and statically hosted version of https://github.com/not-fl3/miniquad/blob/master/native/sapp-wasm/js/gl.js -->
 <script src="https://not-fl3.github.io/miniquad-samples/gl.js"></script>